Learning Optimal Prescriptive Trees from Observational Data: Existing Prescriptive Tree Formulations

-Assumption~\ref{asu:sufficient_partition} is automatically satisfied in randomized experiments (since $K \independent X$ unconditionally, by definition) or in conditionally randomized experiments provided the partition is ``sufficiently fine'' -- for example, a tree where each $\sets{X}_n$ is a singleton.\comment{.
-For example, it is satisfied in a conditionally randomized setting for a tree with~$|\sets X|$ leafs that branches on all levels of all features, so that each $\sets{X}_n$ is a singleton.}
+\revisio{Assumption~\ref{asu:sufficient_partition} is implicitly made in \cite{Kallus2017RecursiveData} \newpv{when the result in} Corollary~3 is used to obtain the MIO formulation.
+This assumption }is automatically satisfied in randomized experiments (since $K \independent X$ unconditionally) or in conditionally randomized experiments provided the partition is ``sufficiently fine'' -- for example, \newpv{if all feasible trees are such that} \newpv{$\sets{X}_n^\pi$} is a singleton \newpv{for all $n \in \sets L^\pi$}.